DewS-9/cleaned-cafe-sales-data-analysis/README.md

 - Update the menu during low-revenue seasons to minimize the revenue drops.
 - Expand digital payment options due to high usage
 - Improve the interior of the store to attract more In-Store customers.

+---

+## Limitations

+- Some missing values were imputed using statistical methods, which may introduce minor bias
+- Removed date entries (~4.6%) may slightly affect time-based analysis